nbreakfield/CleaningDataFinalAssignment/codebook.md

 Code book:
 The steps were not done in the order above but the results that gave each one were noted in the script.
 Step 1:  Merging the training and test sets was done in several steps.
 First, I read in all the files that I would need.
 Then I add the subject and activity code labels into columns before combining the test and training datasets in one file.
 Step 4: Next, I changed the "V1" type names to the feature names as given by the original authors.
-These are not very human readable so they may need to be changed to be more simplified.
 Step 3: I added a column that matched the activity codes to the activity names so you could see what each activity was.
 Step 2:  After getting this merged dataset, I selected the more descriptive columns (subject, activity code, activity name) and the data columns that contained the terms "mean" and "std".
 Step 5:  From the tidy dataset above, I created a new dataset that had the average of each variable by each subject.
 There were 30 subjects and 6 activities so there should be 180 rows.
 This was the result that was posted as the "answer" table.